The Full Spectrum of Baby Names Inspired by Colors: 100 Names to Spark Your Creativity

 13) Ginger - A name that calls to mind red hair and gingerbread cookies, Ginger can be short for the longer name Virginia.
 The most famous Gingers in recent memory have been dancer Ginger Rogers and pop star Ginger Spice (legally named Geri Halliwell).

 Yellow-Inspired Baby Names

 14) Amber - A lovely gemstone name, inspired by the golden yellow fossilized tree sap often worn as jewelry.
 Famous Ambers include model Amber Rose, actress Amber Tamblyn, and children's book heroine Amber Brown.

-15) Juane - A variation on the Spanish Juan, Juane is also French for "yellow."
+15) Juane - A variation on the Spanish Juan, Juane resembles the French word for "yellow," jaune.

 16) Marigold - A sunny, golden flower name, Marigold has a noble pedigree, having been chosen by Sir Winston Churchill as the name of his third daughter and Downton Abbey's Lady Edith as the name of her child.

 17) Primrose - The soft and demure name of Katniss Everdeen's younger sister is both a flower and a soft yellow color often found in the primrose's petals.